microsoft/WinAppDriver/README.md

 appCapabilities.SetCapability("app", @"C:\Windows\System32\notepad.exe");
 NotepadSession = new IOSDriver<IOSElement>(new Uri("http://127.0.0.1:4723"), appCapabilities);

-// Control the AlarmClock app NotepadSession.FindElementByClassName("Edit").SendKeys("This is some text");
+// Control the Notepad app NotepadSession.FindElementByClassName("Edit").SendKeys("This is some text");
 ```